Follow TV Tropes

 • Motor Mouth: Crow after his Klatchian Coffee, it continues in the theater for a couple minutes before he calms down.

-• Nausea Fuel: Invoked by Pearl when Bobo describes having to suck out the poison from a rattlesnake bite "in a very embarrassing place."
+• Nausea Fuel: Invoked by Pearl when Bobo describes having to suck out rattlesnake poison "in a very embarrassing place".

 Pearl: I'll never eat again.